randomrandom/lstm-machine-translation/README.md

 At the moment the model is using 4 unrollings, followed by a "GO" symbol.
 The number of layers, max number of nodes and embedding size are easily tunable to test different configurations.
+Dropout can be increased as well as epochs.

 ## Results